 essential guiding principles of a good many of the world's ethical systems.

-- Of course, every human being is supposed the have the extinct of
+- Of course, every human being is supposed the have the extinct

-self-preservation.
+of self-preservation.
 That's Rule Three to a robot.

-- Also every 'good' human being, with a social conscience and a sense of
+- Also every 'good' human being, with a social conscience and a

 - Also, every 'good' human being is supposed to love others as